Kelebrimbor97/ROS-Docker/README.md

 For doing that, navigate to Scripts/Galactic/Projects/Turtlebot3 and simply build the image from the Dockerfile using the following command:

 `docker build -t turtlebot3_galactic .`

+## 5. Using Visual Studio Code

+If you would like to use VS Code as a development enviornment, there is an excelent integration with Docker that is recommended.
+Follow these steps to set up a workspace for VS Code and Docker.

+### 5.1.
+Install VS Code and devcontainer extension

+1. Run the following command in a terminal to install vs code

+`sudo snap install --classic code # or code-insiders`

+2. Open vs code and press ctrl+shift+x

+3. type "Dev Containers" and download the extension

+### 5.1.
+Create a workspace folder and copy boilerplate files

+Create a workspace folder where you would like your project and copy the .devcontainer folder from Scripts/Galactic/VSCode into it.

+ex.

+1. `cd ~`

+2. `mkdir myworkspace`

+3. `cp ./ROS-DOCKER/Scripts/Galactic/VSCode/.devcontainer ./myworkspace`

+### 5.2.
+Open the folder in a Docker container

+1. Open the workspace folder in vs code.

+2. Press ctrl+shift+P and type "Dev Containers: Open Folder in Container" and press enter

+3. The VS Code window should reload and you are now working in a docker container!

+> [!TIP]
+>- You can open more terminals with ctrl+shift+`